 For these varying programs to be effective, the driving voices behind the organisations need to be Indigenous.
 We currently have specialised courts for specific issues, such as Drug Courts, which involve experts in the relevant field.
-Courts and programs offering Indigenousspecific alternatives should similarly ensure that Indigenous peoples and legal professionals inform the content and implementation of these alternatives.
-Megan Davis, a Cobble Cobble woman from Queensland, a pro vice chancellor and professor of law at UNSW, and a member of the Referendum Council commented recently that that public servants are in the driver's seat on Indigenous affairs.
+Courts and programs offering Indigenous-specific alternatives should similarly ensure that Indigenous peoples and legal professionals inform the content and implementation of these alternatives, rather than becoming 'whitewashed' at the decision making level.